Chinese Hotpot (Ultimate Guide for Beginners)

 Pro Tips for Chinese Hotpot

-Make-Ahead Strategies: Prepare and slice all ingredients hours in advance; store separately in airtight containers in the fridge.
+Make-Ahead Strategies: Prepare broth and slice ingredients in advance, storing them in airtight containers to maintain freshness.

-Restaurant-Quality Finishing Touches: Garnish with fresh herbs like cilantro or scallions just before serving for a pop of color and freshness.
+Restaurant-Quality Finishing Touches: Garnish with fresh cilantro and sliced scallions to add brightness and aroma.

 Troubleshooting Common Issues